antoninofurnari/fadlecturenotes2526/README.md

 # This Repository

-This repository contain lecture notes for the Fundamental of Data Analysis course 2023/2024.
+This repository contain lecture notes for the Fundamentals of Data Analysis course 2025/2026.
 University of Catania.
 Prof. Antonino Furnari.

 ## Creating an Conda Environment